marvmwan/bookshelf.me/README.md

 Book tracking apps suck.

-The UI is terrible and most have more features and informaton than anyone ever asked for, so I built bookshelf.
+The UI is terrible and most have more features and information than anyone ever asked for, so I built bookshelf.

 A clean and modern book tracking app to help readers keep track of what they have read, will read, and are currently reading.
 Hope you enjoy!